run-ai/docs/docs/index.md

 * On the bottom right of this page, use the _Help_ widget.

-## Collecting Logs to Send to Support
+## Collect Logs to Send to Support

 As an IT Administrator, you can collect Run:AI logs to send to support: